 A New England intra-regional highway, Interstate 93 serves the Boston metropolitan area, northern Massachusetts through Lawrence, the state of New Hampshire, and the Northeast Kingdom of Vermont.
 The freeway provides a direct connection to Canada in conjunction with Interstate 91 north of St. Johnsbury, Vermont.

 Built as part of the Big Dig project, the Thomas P. O’Neill, Jr. Tunnel carries 1.5 miles of Interstate 93 below central Boston.
-The tunnel runs between Kneeland and Causeway Streets, directly linking with the Leonard P. Zakim Bunker Hill Bridge opened in 2003.
+Opened in 2003, the tunnel runs between Kneeland and Causeway Streets, directly linking with the Leonard P. Zakim Bunker Hill Bridge.

 Interstate 93 through Downtown Boston was reconstructed in one of the most expensive and dramatic projects in highway history.
 Known as “The Big Dig,” this megaproject resulted in the removal of the Fitzgerald Expressway, the elevated “green elephant” through Downtown (though part of the double deck in Charlestown remains).
 Traffic was relocated to a system of tunnels, as well as a new ten lane (six lanes northbound, four lanes southbound) cable-stayed Leonard P. Zakim Bridge over the Charles River, plus the four lane Leverett Circle Connector bridge.
 This new span replaced the original six lane double decker bridge.

 No ceremonies were held as the last section of new freeway for Interstate 93 opened to traffic.
 The December 20, 2003 completion of the southbound lanes through the tunnel system marked the end of the $14.6 billion project.
-The often controversial project was $4 billion over budget, and the source of bitterness among residents and politicians alike.
+Often controversial, the project was $4 billion over budget, and the source of bitterness among residents and politicians alike.
 With origins in 1987, the Big Dig even raised concerns of then President Ronald Reagan because of its overwhelming cost.
 Nonetheless, after years of construction, the two mile system of underground roadways built during the Big Dig resulted in the removal of a city eyesore and traffic nightmare.1